 State of the City Address

-Any former Mayors or Council Members in attendance today?
+Any former Mayors or Council Members in attendance today

-Other guests include:
+Other guests -state officials?

 Provost Dr. Meera Kammaraju

 Tena Bennett, Student Center Director

 Darrell Bryant, Chief Operating Officer of SIH Medical Group